VinEdw/phy-2540-expt-02/expt-02.typ

 If the piston continued to slide down, without stopping, it would have indicated that air was escaping from the cylinder, tubing, or bottle.
 After finding the location of the leak and patching it, the piston would need to be reset to its highest position and the bottle reconnected.
 However, a small amount of air leakage was unavoidable.
-Thus, care was taken to quickly measure $L$ after placing the slotted masses on the platform, only waiting a few seconds for the reading to stabilize before moving on to the next sample.
+Thus, care was taken to quickly measure $L$ after placing the slotted masses on the platform, only waiting about five seconds for the reading to stabilize before moving on to the next sample.

 #figure(
   {